Python3pkg/CountRecordRefs/README.rst

 `virtualenv <https://virtualenv.pypa.io/en/latest/>`_.

-This project is basically a self-contained single-module (single-file) executable script that also can be used as such.
+This project is basically a self-contained single-module (single-file) executable script that also can be called as such.

 Usage